netdata/netdata/packaging/maintainers/README.md

 # Package Maintainers

-This page tracks the package maintainers for netdata, for various operating systems and versions.
+This page tracks the package maintainers for Netdata, for various operating systems and versions.

 > Feel free to update it, so that it reflects the current status.